simonhmartin/twisst/README.md

 # Twisst: Topology weightying by iterative sampling of sub-trees

+#### NOTE: Twisst2 is ready for testing.
+It provides significant improvements.
+It has it's own repository [here](https://github.com/simonhmartin/twisst2).

 Topology weighting is a means to quantify relationships between taxa that are not necessarily monophyletic.
 It's a simple, descriptive method, designed for exploring how relationship vary across the genome using population genomic data.

 The relationship among a given set of taxa can be defined by a number of possible topologies.
 For example, for four taxa labelled A, B, C and D, there are three possible (unrooted) bifurcating topologies: